evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md.txt

 If you just installed Evennia, your very first player account is called user #1, also known as the _superuser_ or _god user_.
-This user is very powerful, so powerful that it will override many game restrictions such as locks.
+This user is very powerful, so powerful that it will override many game restrictions (such as locks).
 This can be useful, but it also hides some functionality that you might want to test.

-To temporarily step down from your superuser position you can use the `quell` command in-game:
+To temporarily step down from your superuser position, you can use the `quell` command in-game:

     quell

 This will make you start using the permission of your current character's level instead of your superuser level.
-If you didn't change any settings your game Character should have an _Developer_ level permission - high as can be without bypassing locks like the superuser does.
+If you didn't change any settings, your game Character should have an _Developer_ level permission - high as can be without bypassing locks like the superuser does.
 This will work fine for the examples on this page.
 Use